microbiomedata/nmdc-schema/CODE_OF_CONDUCT.md

 # NMDC Code of Conduct and Contributor Covenant

-The NMDC Program builds data infrastructure for and with the microbiome research community.
-Microbiome data are generated and used by a variety of scientific disciplines, representing a diversity of research questions and researchers asking them.
-While this heterogeneity creates challenges, we believe that our diversity of data, people, and questions, is also a core strength.

-In order to carry out our mission, the NMDC has established a code of conduct that embodies our commitment to promote reproducibility and enhance cross-study comparisons of microbiome data through open science and Findable, Accessible, Interoperable, and Reusable (FAIR) data management best practices.
-By embracing these principles, the NMDC team, Ambassadors, Champions, and collaborators create a welcoming and productive community.
-If you would like to know more, please contact the NMDC at support@microbiomedata.org.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we pledge to make participation in the NMDC program and community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.